mahendrabairagi/ASU_Hackathon/ROBOMAKER_INSTRUCTIONS.md

     ```

 ### Create a Fleet
-1. Sign in to the AWS RoboMaker console at https://console.aws.amazon.com/robomaker/
+1. Sign in to the AWS RoboMaker

-1. In the left navigation pane, choose Fleet Management, and then choose fleets.
+1. In the left navigation pane, under **Fleet Management**, and then choose **Fleets**.

 1. Select Create fleet.

     - In the Create fleet page, type a name for the fleet.

-1. Click Create to create the deployment job.
+1. Click Create to create the fleet.

 ![Create a robot fleet to customize deployments](instructions/create-fleet-2.png)